siewmeng/sm/file04_closure.md

 ## closure
-**A closure is actually a function, a function that passed into another function.**
+**A closure is actually a function, that passed into another function.**

 ---
 **Step 1.** First of all, let us take a look at a simple function.